 The nuclear installations are operated within the limits specified in the technical specifications for operation, reviewed and approved by AERB.
-To ensure a high degree of quality in operation of an NPP, all control room operators are graduate engineers who are trained and licensed as per the licensing procedures approved by AERB.
+To ensure a high degree of quality in operation of an NPP, control room operators are graduate engineers who are trained and licensed as per the licensing procedures approved by AERB.
 All activities including surveillance testing are performed using approved procedures to minimize errors due to human factors.
 All operations in the control room as well as in the field are carried out only after adequate pre-job briefing and planning.
 Post-job debriefing is done for certain types of jobs to identify the areas of improvement with respect to best practices and taking appropriate actions for enhancing human performance.
-NPCIL establishes plant configuration control procedures to prevent human factors are considered during the design modification as a part of configuration management.
+NPCIL establishes plant configuration control procedures to prevent human errors during outage management, maintenance and implementation of engineering changes.
+Human factors are considered during the design modification as a part of configuration management.
 Necessary changes in the relevant documents, training and O&M procedures are carried out after every modification subjected to appropriate review and approvals.